tilezen/vector-datasource/docs/attribution.md

 ### Where to attribute

 Attribution needs to "appear in a place that is reasonable to the medium or means you are utilising."
 [Specific examples](http://wiki.osmfoundation.org/wiki/License#Where_to_put_it.3F) are given by the OSM Foundation and are generally best practices for giving credit to any source.
-More information on attribution is on our [rights](https://mapzen.com/rights) page.

 ## The fine print